New! Model Scientific Integrity Policy

 Free Webinars: Political Engagement for Scientists

 Join us on Monday, September 28 and Tuesday, October 13 for two free webinars hosted by the American Geophysical Union on how scientists can engage in the 2020 general election.
 CSLDF attorneys Lauren Kurtz and Augusta Wilson will discuss the limitations on political involvement relevant to many scientists during campaign season, particularly the Hatch Act.
 Register for the September 28 webinar here.

-Subscribe to our mailing list and each month we’ll send you an update about our work.
+Subscribe to our mailing list and we’ll send this update right to your mailbox.